 Ms is the measurement result of the serving cell, not taking into account any offsets.

-Ocs is the cell specific offset of the serving cell (i.e. cellIndividualOffset as defined within the associated measObjectNR), and is set to zero if not configured for the serving cell.
+Ocs is the cell specific offset of the serving cell (i.e. cellIndividualOffset as defined within the associated measObjectNR corresponding to the frequency of the neighbour cell), and is set to zero if not configured for the serving cell.

 Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within reportConfigNR for this event).